dh-atha/pharmacon-technical_test/readme.md

-Add env file named secret.env inside task2 folder

-inside secret.env must have token variable
+1. Edit example.secret.env with your configuration, then rename to only secret.env

-Create mysql database with name pharmacon, then import metadata.sql file in task2 folder
+2. Import metadata.sql file in task2 folder